top of page

 Codependency & Substance Abuse

-holding hands - codependency & substance abuse
+codependency & substance abuse.

 Addiction doesn't only affect the individual using substances.
 It can create a heavy burden on family members as well.